Jodtke/network-data-regionalisation/README.md

 - Raw data licensing is external to this repository.
 Check the licenses of TYNDP, ERA5, GISCO, WDPA, Natura 2000, JRC, and other source data before redistribution.
-- The scripts assume a European power-system context and TYNDP 2024 naming conventions.
+- The scripts assume a TYNDP 2024 naming conventions.
 Other scenario sources will require mapping changes.
 - The pipeline is deterministic for a fixed set of inputs and YAML settings, except where a script explicitly exposes a random seed.